joanpablo/reactive_forms/README.md

 }
 ```

-> :point_right: The example above ignores the *emailConfirmation* and *passwordConfirmation* fields previously seen for simplicity.
+> The example above ignores the *emailConfirmation* and *passwordConfirmation* fields previously seen for simplicity.

 ## How to customize error messages?